adamsalter/find_location_by_ip-plugin/README.md

 1) Caching

-The request to find the timezone is making two background requests to "hostip.info" and "geonames.org" so it could be quite slow if you did this on every request.
+The request to find the timezone is making a background request to "geonames.org" so it could be quite slow if you did this on every request.

 I personally cache the request for every IP address, and, using my [filestore_expires_in-plugin][fsei-plugin], set the expiry to 1 day.
 So for any IP address the request is only made at most once per day.